About the Program

 |Mariaelena Bartesaghi (PhD, Annenberg School for Communication, 2005) is an associate professor of communication at the University of South Florida.
 She teaches undergraduate courses in communication theory, health communication, language and social interaction, online communication, and communication, language and mental illness.
 She is also the course supervisor for Interpersonal Communication.
 Her research examines authority as an institutional activity.
 Bartesaghi is editor-in-chief of Qualitative Research in Medicine and Healthcare and her work appears in Discourse Studies, Management Communication Quarterly, Communication Studies, Language under Discussion, Communication & Medicine, Communication Yearbook, and Constructivist Foundations, among others.|

-Amy Loomis is co-founder and program director of IBM’s Think Academy, a digital learning program.
-She leads a creative team of writers, designers, communications specialists, and UX developers dedicated to driving cultural transformation.
+Amy Loomis is co-founder and former program director of IBM’s Think Academy, a digital learning program.
+In her own digital learning firm, Amy leads a creative team of writers, designers, communications specialists, and UX developers dedicated to driving cultural transformation.